scaffold-eth/scaffold-eth-examples/README.md

 > is everything you need to get started building decentralized applications powered by smart contracts.
 >
-> This tutorial is part 1 of a series on how to integrate Chainlink technology with Scaffold-ETH.
+> This tutorial is **PART 1** of a series on how to integrate Chainlink technology with Scaffold-ETH.
 >
 > In this tutorial you learn how to use **Chainlink VRF** (verifiable randomness) 🎲
 >